mvanbraeckel/PostgreSQL_3530/README.md

 NOTICE:  A1    Smith                2500.00 Esso
 NOTICE:  A2    Jones                1613.00 Esso
 NOTICE:  A3    Doc                  2212.00 Esso
-NOTICE:  A4    Piccolo              "no transaction" q04
+NOTICE:  A4    Bubbles              "no transaction" q04
 -----